wsdookadr/pg-docker-buildfarm/README.md

     docker create --name pg-9.6.2 pg-test
     docker start pg-9.6.2

 To list all the tags do
     git tag

 then to check out a specific tag into a new branch do
     git checkout -b rel-9.6.2 REL9_6_2

+To build Pg do
+    autoreconf -i
+    ./configure
+    make
+    make install

+Then add the postgres user.

+As root run this:
+    mkdir /var/lib/postgresql /var/log/postgresql
+    chown -R postgres:postgres /usr/local/pgsql/ /var/lib/postgresql/ /var/log/postgresql

+As postgres run this:

+    /usr/local/pgsql/bin/pg_ctl init -D /var/lib/postgresql/